-- Workplace Accommodations assistance with a location or shift change if reasonably available - No Contact Order a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee.
+- Workplace Accommodations assistance with a location or shift change if reasonably available - Safety and Security 24-hour escort service on campus - No Contact Order a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee. - Persona Non Grata (PNG) when the Respondent or the accused is not a student, they can be issued a PNG letter, limiting or prohibiting access to campus.